Just Breathe 101: Respiration and the Impact on Health, Posture, Pain, Movement and Performance.

 ||NBCOT ® 10.25 hours

-Promotional Package - limited time discounted course pricing… You will love this program.
+Promotional Package - Great for advanced practitioners - You will love this program.

 All 7 parts included in this discounted promotional package